-The Company usually creates two Plans, Consultants Stock Compensation Plan and Stock Option Plan.
+The Company generally has two stock plans, a Consultants Stock Compensation Plan and a Stock Option Plan.

-All options under 1999 Plan, 2003 plan and The Robinson Plan and 50,000 options under 2005 Plan were issued and as at July 23, the date of this report, 4,825,000 options were outstanding.
-950,000 options have not yet been issued under the 2005 Plan.
+As of May 21, 2010, 4,825,000 options were outstanding.
+All options under 1999 Plan, 2003 plan and The Robinson Plan and 50,000 options under 2005 Plan were issued.
+As of May 21, 2010, 950,000 options have not yet been issued under the 2005 Plan.

 All shares reserved under the 2001, 2003, 2005 and 2007 and 2007 supplemental Compensation Plans were issued before March 31, 2008.
 A new 2009 Consultant Stock Compensation Plan was registered with Securities and Exchange Commission on April 7, 2009 under the US Securities Act of 1933.
 3,000,000 common shares of the Company were registered under this Plan.
-As at July 23, 2010, the date of this report, 983,333 shares have been issued under this Plan.
+As of May 21, 2010, 828,333 shares were issued under the 2009 Plan.

-The objective of these Plans is to provide for and encourage ownership of common shares of the Company by its directors, officers, consultants and employees and those of any subsidiary companies so that such persons may increase their stake in the Company and benefit from increases in the value of the common shares.
+The objective of these stock plans is to provide for and encourage ownership of our common shares by our directors, officers, consultants and employees and those of any subsidiary companies so that such persons may increase their stake in our company and benefit from increases in the value of the common shares.
 The Plans are designed to be competitive with the benefit programs of other companies in the natural resource industry.
-It is the view of management that the Plans are a significant incentive for the directors, officers, consultants and employees to continue and to increase their efforts in promoting the Company's operations to the mutual benefit of both the Company and such individuals and also allow the Company to avail of the services of experienced persons with minimum cash outlay.
+It is the view of management that the plans are a significant incentive for the directors, officers, consultants and employees to continue and to increase their efforts in promoting our operations to the mutual benefit of both our company and such individuals and also allows us to avail of the services of experienced persons with minimum cash outlay.